codenart/codenart.github.io/_posts/2-css/2017-08-24-css-9-combining-selectors.md

 ## How to combine CSS Selectors?

-Combining CSS Selectors fall into 3 types and we're gonna talk about them one by one:
+Combining CSS Selectors falls into 3 types and we're gonna talk about them one by one:

 1. Union & Intersection
 2. Next Sibling & Followed Siblings